1. What Is A Virtual Holiday Party?

 Every household celebrating Halloween will have multiple Jack-o-Lanterns.
 Invite Jack over to your virtual meeting by inviting your employees to participate in your pumpkin carving contest.
 You can also ask them to send in pics of their carving and hold a public poll and the one with the most votes will be declared a winner.

-Insistence on green Diwali has brought back the traditional methods of celebrating the festival in many places – by lighting diyas.
-Encourage your colleagues to support the local potters by buying a plain diya from them, paint it and then send in pictures.
+If you are looking for virtual party ideas to celebrate Diwali, then painting a diya is the perfect fit.
+Diwali, often referred to as the festival of lights, encourages a return to the classic customs, particularly through the use of diyas.
+Encourage your colleagues to support the local potters by buying a plain diya from them, painting it, and then sending in pictures.
 As far as virtual holiday party games go, this is a fun, easy one that helps you support your local artisan as well.

 2.2.3.Online Mahjong Game